×

 Adrift in the Hydrosphere

 The friction between wind and water generates wave trains that span entire oceans.
 Vast transports of energy, a one-meter wave can carry over 1,300 horsepower as it strikes the coastline.
-I am, we are all flotsam and jetsam.
-As I begin to near the shores of my final destiny, I have become increasingly aware of an undertow.
-Art gives me the strength to dance with these waves instead of drown.
-I search for the words to place these marvels in context with my work, in this Journal Entry: Water & Sky.
+I flotsam and jetsam as I near the shore of destiny.
+There is an undertow.

 Universe Truth